bjrobillard/bjrobillard/README.md

 ---
 ## Kattis Problem Solutions ('Kattis-Problems')
 This folder contains Kattis Problem Solutions some of which have: Unittesting and mypy to test functionality, Coverage Reporting to show how much of the code is tested, and plantuml to help explain the different classes used, their data types and the relationships between functions in the class.
 Other kattis problem solutions only have the solutions and use a different style of coding than object oriented.
-An example of the testing used can be seen from the abstract file (solving the 'Stacking Cups' Kattis Problem 'https://open.kattis.com/problems/cups')
+An example of the testing used can be seen from the abstract file ([Abstract](/Kattis-Problems/Python/abstract/)) solving the [Stacking Cups](https://open.kattis.com/problems/cups) Kattis Problem)

 - Coverage Report
 ![Coverage_Report](/img/CoverageReport.png)